-Table 3-3 Object Attributes Used in Access Control Policy Enforcement
+Table 3-3.
+Object Attributes Used in Access Control Policy Enforcement

 Attribute Values Impact PRIVATE TRUE - Object is private to (owned by) the operator identified as the Access Owner when the object is created.
 Object is only accessible to subjects (sessions) bound to the operator identity that owns the object.
-PRIVATE FALSE - Object is not private to one operator identity.
+FRIVALE FALSE - Object is not private to one operator identity.
 Object is accessible to all subjects associated with the partition in which the object is stored.
 SENSITIVE TRUE - Attribute values representing plaintext key material are not permitted to exist (value encrypted).
 Key material is stored in encrypted form.
 SENSITIVE FALSE - Attribute values representing plaintext data are permitted to exist.
 Plaintext data is stored with the object and is accessible to all subjects otherwise permitted access to the object.
 MODIFIABLE TRUE - The object's attribute values may be modified.
 The object is "writeable" and its attribute values can be changed during a copy or set attribute operation.
 FALSE - The object's values may not be modified.
 The object can only be read and only duplicate copies can be made.
-EXTRACTABLE TRUE - Key material stored with the object may be extracted from the Luna® PCI Cryptographic Module for Luna® IS using the Wrap operation.
-The ability to extract a key permits sharing with other crypto-modules and archiving of key material.
-FALSE - Key material stored with the object may not be extracted from the Luna IS cryptographic module.
+EXTRACTABLE TRUE - Key material stored with the object may be extracted from the Luna PCI using the Wrap operation.
+The ability to extract a key permits sharing with other crypto modules and archiving of key material.
+FALSE - Key material stored with the object may not be extracted from the Luna PCI.
 Keys must never leave the module's control.

-8Extract means to remove the key from the control of the module.
-This is typically done using the Wrap operation.
+6Extract means to remove the key from the control of the module.
+This is typically done using the Wrap operation, but the Mask operation is also considered to perform an extraction when cloning is enabled for the container.

-The module does not allow any granularity of access other than owner or non-owner (i.e., a Private object is only accessible by one Partition User.
-It cannot be accessible by two Partition Users and restricted to other Partition Users).
+The module does not allow any granularity of access other than owner or non-owner (i.e., a Private object cannot be accessible by two Partition Users and restricted to other Partition Users).
 Ownership of a Private object gives the owner access to the object through the allowed operations but does not allow the owner to assign a subset of rights to other operators.
 Allowed operations are those permitted by the HSM and Partition Capability and Policy settings.